nordangaard/multicore/README.md

 ```

 ### .reduce
-Applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.
+Applies a function against an accumulator and each element in the array in parallel to reduce it to a single value. *Important*: This function is optimized to run in parallel and needs your reduction operators to be associative, if your operators are not [associative](http://www.computerhope.com/jargon/a/assooper.htm) then use foldr() instead.
 Usage:

 ```
 const data = new Multicore([1,2,3]);